robotframework/SeleniumLibrary/docs/extending/extending_seleniumlibrary.rst

 ----------------
 When SeleniumLibrary creates instances from the plugin classes, it will by default initiate the class with a single argument, called ``ctx`` (context). ``ctx`` is the instance of the SeleniummLibrary and it provides access to the SeleniumLibrary `Public API`_.
-But is recommended to use wrappers provided by the `LibraryComponent`_ class.

 It is also possible to provide optional arguments to the plugins.
 Arguments must be separated with a semicolon from the plugin.
 SeleniumLibrary will not convert arguments to any specific type and everything